SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### EyeColor `(int $eyeNumber, int $innerRed, int $innerGreen, int $innerBlue, int $outterRed = 0, int $outterGreen = 0, int $outterBlue = 0)`

 You may change the eye colors by using the `eyeColor` method.
-Example:

 | Eye Number | Example |
 | --- | --- |